firstcontributions/first-contributions/README.md

 ```
 git push origin <add-your-branch-name>
 ```

-OR if this gives you a fatal error, try
+OR if this gives you a fatal error;
+`error: failed to push some refs to 'https://github.com/PEvansik/first-contributions.git'`

+try
 ```
 git push --set-upstream origin <add-your-branch-name>
 ```